 Consider the steps involved in receiving and entering a donation.
 The chart below compares your current manual process against your potential nonprofit CRM-driven process.

 |Manual Process||CRM + Webpage|

 Notice the difference between the two processes?
-Without nonprofit CRM software, your donors are limited in when and how they can donate.
+Without nonprofit CRM software or nonprofit membership management software, your donors are limited in when and how they can donate.
 The manual entry process requires more time and effort from both you and the donor.
 When the challenge is big enough to the donor, this may even dissuade them from contributing to your cause!

 In this case, it is clear that having a CRM outperforms the case of manual data entry.
 How about the other aspects?
 When thinking about the data that you collect, how can using a CRM specifically in the donation process improve your experience?

 In many ways, the most valuable aspect of using a CRM for your non-profit is the insight you gain into your data.
 The better your data, the better analysis you conduct.
 Was the last donation drive as successful as you felt it was?
 With a nonprofit CRM, that answer is at your fingertips.

 However, your reports are only as powerful as your data entry process.
 This means that if the data you collect is flawed in any way, the reports that you pull from it will also be flawed.

 Turning back to the donation process example, Let’s compare the information you gather from a manually entered against the information collected in a nonprofit CRM during the donation process.

 |Consistency||Allows inconsistent data entry formats.
 For example, dates (10/01/2019 vs. Oct 1, 2019 or January 10th, 2019), and names (John Smith vs Smith, John) are commonly varied formats.||A standardized format is enforced by the CRM.
 Either the data entry is automatically generated in the proper format (a calendar style date picker), or the CRM validates the format before saving it.|